Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 # Example: GLMakie

 [`GLMakie`](https://docs.makie.org/stable/explanations/backends/glmakie/index.html) is one backend for the hugely popular [`Makie`](https://github.com/MakieOrg/Makie.jl) plotting library.
-As its name suggests, `GLMakie` uses OpenGL for rendering, which means it is possible to allow makie to render to a mousetrap `GLArea`, allowing us to integrate plots and graphics into our mousetrap application.
+As its name suggests, `GLMakie` uses OpenGL for rendering, which means it is possible to allow makie to render to a Mousetrap `GLArea`, allowing us to integrate plots and graphics into our Mousetrap application.

 Given here will be a minimum working example that displays a scatter plot inside a `Mousetrap.Window` by creating a `GLArea`-based widget that can be used to create a `GLMakie.Screen`.

 Note that this example is incomplete and does not support all of Makies features.
-One conflict that mousetrap users will have to resolve for themselves is how to handle input events.
-In the following, all of Makies input-related behavior was suppressed, making it, so users will have to handle input events and window behavior using only mousetrap.
+One conflict that Mousetrap users will have to resolve for themselves is how to handle input events.
+In the following, all of Makies input-related behavior was suppressed, making it so users will have to handle input events and window behavior using only the Mousetrap event model.

 !!! details "Note from the Author: Makie Interface"
     The example here most likely does not implement enough of makies interface to be fully ready for usage.
 Most of the code was based on [`Gtk4GLMakie`](https://github.com/JuliaGtk/Gtk4Makie.jl), which itself is still rough.
 I'm not that familiar with Makie in general usage, and fully implementing an interface requires knowledge of Makies internals on top of that.